-Breadth and Depth: The AE Program provides graduates with an understanding of the basic principles and applications in both aeronautics and astronautics, so that they will be able to work in either field.
-In order to prepare for work in any of the specific disciplines of AE, all students are required to take courses in each of the main engineering science disciplines - fluid mechanics, thermodynamics, dynamics, controls, strength of materials and circuits.
-This foundation of engineering sciences is then applied in courses focusing on aerospace vehicle subsystems - aerodynamics, propulsion, structures, flight mechanics, stability and control, rigid body dynamics.
-These courses, as far as possible, address both aircraft and spacecraft system applications.
-Once students have completed these courses, they choose a stem or flight vehicle subsystem to specialize, by selecting electives from that particular area.
-Much breadth is allowed in the elective choices in that some electives can be chosen across stems and also from other engineering, math or science programs.
-Finally, students choose to take either the aircraft or the spacecraft senior design course as a culminating experience.
-It is intentional that this choice of a design course in aircraft or spacecraft is the first and only time a student must choose between aeronautics and astronautics as a field.
+Breadth and Depth: The ME Program provides graduates with an understanding of the basic principles and applications of all 3 disciplines: thermal-fluids, mechanical design and mechatronics, so that they will be able to work in any of the 3 fields.
+In order to prepare for work in any of the specific disciplines of ME, students are required to take courses in each of the main engineering science disciplines - fluid mechanics, thermodynamics, heat transfer, dynamics & control, strength of materials, circuits and mechatronics.
+This foundation of engineering sciences is then applied in more discipline-specific courses, as students choose a stem to specialize, by selecting a capstone course and four electives from that particular area.
+Some breadth is allowed in the elective choices in that some electives can be chosen across stems and also from other engineering, math or science programs.

 Design throughout the Curriculum: Engineering design is distinguished from engineering science in 3 ways.
 First, it involves open-ended problems that require many assumptions and have multiple solutions.
-Several courses prepare students to develop open-ended problem solving skills5 (ME111, ME113, ME114, AE162, AE164, AE65, AE167).
-Second, it requires the synthesis of principles from many different fields (AE170A&B).
+Several courses prepare students to develop open-ended problem solving skills5 (ME111, ME113, ME114, AE164, AE167 among others).
+Second, it requires the synthesis of principles from many different fields (ME195A&B).
 Third, it requires critical thinking to check the validity of assumptions and evaluate the various design solutions.

-Design activities are integrated throughout the AE curriculum.
 Design is first introduced at the freshman level in E10, where students participate in 3 comprehensive design projects.
 In each of these projects, they work in teams to design a product that meets certain specifications.
 They present their results in written as well as in oral reports.
 In all 3 of these projects, students have to build a product and test it to verify its performance.
 Examples of such projects include the design and manufacture of a cup to keep coffee hot for as long as possible (using limited materials) and the design of a rubber-powered airplane for maximum range and endurance.
-Several AE courses integrate design assignments using a variety of modern tools.
-For example, students perform parametric studies of structural weight vs. strength (AE114), wing parametric studies (AE162), orbit design (AE165), and turbojet component tradeoffs (AE167).